 1. Fleas and Ticks

 During summers, the chances your dog getting infested with fleas and ticks are higher.
 Fleas are pests that can cause some very serious health problems for your pet dog.
 So whenever you get back home after a summer day walk, make sure to check your dog coat.

 2. Lyme disease

 It is transmitted through ticks and an instant sign is Lameness.
 Lyme disease results in swelling of the joints, lymph nodes, lethargy, and appetite loss.
 It is a fairly common disease in dogs.
-This disease is known to affect the kidneys and cause a kidney failure if it’s not treated on time.
+This disease is known to affect the kidneys and cause kidney failure if it’s not treated on time.

 Dehydration is a very common problem in dogs during the summer season.
 Dog get dehydrated due to shortage of water in the body.
 If your dog is dehydrated, you would notice symptoms such as lethargy, weakness, difficulty in breathing, dry skin, and sticky gums.

 Sunburn is the most common problem in humans during summers, but it affects dogs too.
-A dog with a short coat and light hair on face are at a higher risk of sunburn.
+A dog with a short coat and light hair on the face is at a higher risk of sunburn.
 To avoid sunburns, pet owners should keep their pets under a cool shade.
 You can also use pet sunscreen lotions on their paws and exposed skin areas.
 Try to avoid peak sun hours outside.

 Older dogs and dogs who are a bit overweight are at a higher risk of Heatstroke in summers.
 You can minimize the chances of heatstroke by keeping your dog cool.
 You can offer him ice water and keep them in the cool shade.
 As dogs don’t sweat like humans, they need timely grooming to regulate their body temperature.